paragoner1/crisis-companion/SOLANA_SOS_NEW_VOICEOVER.md

 *"Judges, I'm Paragoner, founder and solo developer of Solana SOS—a voice-activated emergency lifeline built exclusively for Solana Mobile.
 Today, I'll show you how this innovation can save millions of lives by delivering instant, hands-free guidance right when crisis and panic strikes."*

 ## Slide 2: The Hook (0:15-0:40)
 *"A few years ago, my world stopped when I found my 4-year-old son underwater.
 In sheer panic, I performed CPR blindly, praying it worked.
 That terrifying moment exposed a critical gap: In emergencies, shock paralyzes us.
-That's why I created Solana SOS—to guide anyone through life-saving actions, hands-free and instantly."*
+That's why I created Solana SOS—to enable anyone to BE A HERO when seconds matter most."*

 ## Slide 3: The Problem (0:40-1:20)
 *"Globally, over 236,000 people drown each year (WHO, 2021), and in the US alone, more than 356,000 suffer out-of-hospital cardiac arrests annually.
 Most are preventable with bystander intervention, yet traditional apps falter: They demand manual input, stable internet, and calm thinking—impossible in crisis, especially in remote areas, storms, or network outages.
 EMS arrives in 7-14 minutes on average, but for cardiac arrest, survival plummets 10% every minute without help.
 We're losing lives to outdated tech."*